 Native Plugins

-Native plugins can exist independently of editor extensions, and users can use native plug-ins by copying them to the specified directory.
+Native plugins can exist independently of editor plugins.
+Users can use native plugins by copying them to specified directories.

-At the same time, native plugins complement the existing editor extension system, extending the game's runtime capabilities.
-Developers use the ability of editor extensions to manage native plugins, such as download/switch/version upgrade, etc.
+At the same time, native plugins also serve as a supplement to the existing editor plugin system, extending the capabilities of the game runtime.
+They leverage the capabilities of editor plugins to manage native plugins, such as: download/on-off switching/version upgrade and other functions.

 Installing Dependencies

-In a few environments without Cocos Creator installed, NodeJS version 8.0 or higher is required to support plugin configuration parsing.
-You can set the environment variable PATH, or specify it by setting the NODE_EXECUTABLE variable in CMakeLists.txt.
+In a few environments where the editor is not installed, NodeJS version 8.0 or above needs to be installed to support plugin configuration parsing.
+Developers can set the NodeJS environment variable PATH

 ├── cc_plugin.json